kilted2000/kilted2000/README.md

 - 🌱 I am always **thinking about how to use tech to solve real world problems**

-- 👨‍💻 Check out more of my projects at [https://richardwhittingtondev.com](https://richardwhittingtondev.com)
+- 👨‍💻 Check out more of my projects at [https://richardwhittingtondev.com](https://richardwhittingtondev.com) or [http://901-technologies.com](http://901-technologies.com)

 - 💬 Ask to me **how I could use my coding and design skills to help solve real world problems**